 You will probably receive general anesthesia (asleep and pain-free) for this surgery.
 If your hernia is small, you may receive spinal, epidural block, or local anesthesia and medicine to relax you.
 If general anesthesia is not used, you will be awake but pain-free.

-Your surgeon will make a surgical cut under your belly button.
+Your surgeon will most often make a curved surgical cut following the natural skin lines under your belly button.